 1. The Fruit of the Spirit SELF CONTROL Lesson:

+First, let’s look up self-control in God’s word!
 Help children look up and read Matthew 4:1-4, then share the above fruit of the Spirit (self-control) devotion, stopping to discuss with the kids as appropriate.
+You may also want to talk about the benefits of self-control, especially with older children.

 After, ASK: What kind of temptations do you think Jesus had to say “no” to? / Tell me a Bible verse you have memorized.